 Our flight landed at Kahului around 2pm.
 We picked up the rental car and made a quick stop at Target for some food for breakfasts, lunches, and snacks and bug repellant.
 We also bought beach towels.
 Somehow when heading to Hawaii in winter, I always manage to forget either a towel or a bathing suit.
 It makes sense because winter, but it also doesn’t, because the beach and warmth are basically the reasons for the trip.

-We ate a small dinner at Sarento’s On the Beach (TripAdvisor), mostly for convenience.
+We ate a small dinner at Sarento’s On the Beach, mostly for convenience.
+It was just a few steps from our hotel.

 In the morning, we woke up, had a dawn walk on the beach, and ate, and set out for Hana.